tomrcc/rosey-astro-starter/README.md

 # Astro Rosey Starter

-A starting point for developers looking to build a multilingual website with Astro, Rosey, and Bookshop components in CloudCannon.
+A starting point for developers looking to build a multilingual website with Astro, Rosey, using Bookshop's component based approach to building and editing sites in CloudCannon.

-Use this starter to start building a site with your own translation workflow up and running in CloudCannon's CMS with Rosey and Bookshop, or to copy into your existing project.
+This starter comes with a translation workflow set up in CloudCannon's CMS with Rosey and Bookshop, to provide UI for non-technical editors and translators to control a site's content and translations.

-This starter uses Rosey, an open source translation workflow for SSGs.
-We run scripts in the site's postbuild to generate inputs that a user can enter translations into.
+Rosey is an open source translation workflow for SSGs.
+We run custom `node fs` scripts in the site's postbuild to generate inputs that a user can enter translations into.
 Rosey then uses the provided translations to generate a multilingual site.

 Create your own copy, and start creating your own components that editors can use in the CloudCannon CMS to build and maintain pages.
+Add `data-rosey` tags to text content that you want to be included in the translations.
 Build components with either `.jsx` or `.astro`.

 To try to cut down on setup time this starter template also includes some commonly used [features](#features) in CloudCannon.

-This template is aimed at helping developers build sites quickly, rather than providing editors with a fully built editable site.
+This template is aimed at helping developers build multilingual sites quickly or referencing how to migrate your existing SSG setup to use this workflow, rather than providing editors with a fully built editable site.
 If you are an editor looking for an already built template, have a look at [CloudCannon's templates page](https://cloudcannon.com/templates/).

 ## How it works